-I spent four years as a Navy Hospital Corpsman working in a hospital, and held both an ACLS and Emergency Medical Technician/Paramedic certificates.
-I started with a one year rotation in Labor and Delivery, followed by a year in the Emergency Room, followed by two years as a general duty corpsman and Petty Officer in Charge of a triage battle dressing station aboard the USS Peleliu.
-This carrier, a US Navy war ship, had a full service, 367 bed hospital.
-Suffice it to say, I know my way around a hospital, the space requirements there in, and I speak the language too.
+I spent four years as a Navy Hospital Corpsman working in a hospital, and as well, held both an ACLS and Emergency Medical Technician/Paramedic certificates.
+My first rotation out of Corps School was one year in Labor and Delivery, followed by a year in the Emergency Room, followed by two years as a general duty corpsman and Petty Officer in Charge of a triage battle dressing station, aboard the USS Peleliu.
+This aircraft carrier, a US Navy war ship, had a full service, 367 bed hospital with Lab, Pharmacy, Physical Therapy, X-ray, ICU ward, Critical Care ward, four Surgical Operating Rooms, Central Sterile Reserve, and four battle dressing stations.
+Suffice it to say, I know my way around a hospital and the space requirements there in.

-Each project is unique, and I am able to communicate with the doctors and staff, to clearly identify their needs and give input to make the plan come together.
+Each project is unique, and I am able to communicate with the doctors and staff, to clearly identify your needs and give input to make the plan come together.